 - Cuts damp grass without bogging down often

 - The mowers really handle tall grass well if adjusted to the tallest height

 - Handles thick grass well

-- Charger will detect if the battery is too hot to charge and will cool it down with the built-in fan before charging.
-This does increase the amount of charge time required, but will protect the battery a little.
+- The charger will detect if the battery is too hot to charge and will cool it down with the built-in fan before charging.
+This does increase the amount of charge time required but will protect the battery a little.

-- Light and easy to maneuver around lawn.
+- Light and easy to maneuver around your lawn.

 - Glides over bumps and patches without any problem